Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Scattering Processes

 \section{The Scattering Processes}

-In this section, we summarize the possible scattering processes induced by flavor-changing interactions in the self-energies, such as $u_L\bar{c}_L\rightarrow 2A_3$, which are illustrated in Fig.~\eqref{fig.scatering.u-c}(a), highlighting the novel phenomena unique to the symmetric phase.
-Notably, the analogous scattering $c_L\bar{u}_L\rightarrow 2A_3$, shown in Fig.~\eqref{fig.scatering.u-c}(b), yields different outcomes due to the different contributions from its self-energy.
-Furthermore, the inverse of these processes can also occur, i.e., for instance, $B_Y+A_3\rightarrow u_L \bar{c}_L$, and $B_Y+A_3\rightarrow u_L \bar{c}_L$, within the different probabilities.
+In this section, we present some of the possible scattering processes induced by flavor-changing interactions in the self-energies, such as $u^\prime_L\bar{c}^\prime_L\rightarrow 2A_3$, which are illustrated in Fig.~\eqref{fig.scatering.u-c}(a), highlighting a phenomenon unique to the symmetric phase.
+Notably, the analogous scattering $c^\prime_L\bar{u}^\prime_L\rightarrow 2A_3$, shown in Fig.~\eqref{fig.scatering.u-c}(b), yields different outcomes due to the different contributions from its self-energy.
+Furthermore, the inverse of these processes can also occur, i.e., for instance, $2A_3\rightarrow u^\prime_L \bar{c}^\prime_L$, and $2A_3\rightarrow u^\prime_L \bar{c}^\prime_L$, with different amplitudes.
 Analogous scattering can also occur for the other left-handed fermions, illustrated in Fig.~\eqref{fig:Fullscattering}.
-However, these processes arise at one-loop diagrams along within off-diagonal components of CP-violating matrices.
-This significantly reduces the impact of such processes in scenarios where tree-level or even one-loop diagrams (with diagonal components of CP-violating matrices or with gauge coupling constants) exist.
-These processes further highlight the importance of focusing on interactions where neutral gauge fields and different flavors of fermions contribute.
-These might impact the scenarios in which CP violation is considered, but we postpone it to other studies.
+However, these processes arise from the one-loop diagrams with amplitudes proportional to the off-diagonal elements of the CP-violating matrices, which are smaller than the diagonal elements.
+These processes might impact the scenarios in which CP violation is paramount, but we postpone it to other studies.